Zooce/zomb-file/README.md

 ## Why use a ZOMB file?

 1. No more unwieldy repetition
-2. Simple, intuitive rules
+2. Simple, intuitive, and convenient
 3. Easy conversion to other popular file formats

-## General Rules and Definitions
+## General Rules, Guidelines, and Definitions

 - ZOMB files are UTF-8 encoded text files
+- ZOMB files typically have a `.zomb` extension
 - "Whitespace" is defined as a tab (U+0009) or a space (U+0020)
 - "Newline" is defined as an LF (U+000A) or a CRLF (U+000D U+000A)
 - Whitespace and newlines are ignored unless stated otherwise